Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 Multipurpose compost with the amendments of grit and sand will be suitable for growing lavenders from the perspective of pH levels so there is no need to worry if you are planting in pots or filling up raised beds.

-Soil Nutrients for Lavenders (What you Need to Know)
+Soil Nutrients for Lavenders (What You Need to Know)

 Lavenders thrive where most plants would struggle and actually reward a gardener who can provide them with the seemingly harsh conditions they require.

-A general multipurpose compost will suit lavender just fine and the only amendments you need to make are with sand and grit which will provide the structure and low nutrient content that the lavender need.
+A general multipurpose compost will suit lavender just fine and the only amendments you need to make are with sand and grit which will provide the structure and low nutrient content that the lavender needs.

 I once read advice about adding fertilizer to lavenders which is not something I (or the RHS) would recommend.